5 Things to Know Before Your First Personal Visit at Salem County Jail

 The facility registration form lists these accepted payment types: Voucher/Purchase Order, Money Order, Letter of Intent, and Company Check.

-Money Order and Company Check are listed as accepted payment types on the registration form, and those are commonly mailed to facilities.
-If you mail a payment, include the required deposit form, the person’s full name and ID number, and do not send cash.
+Yes.
+Money Order and Company Check are listed by the facility as accepted payment types.
+If you mail a payment, include the required deposit form and the inmate’s full name and ID number, and do not send cash or extra items in the envelope.

 Your first personal visit at Salem County Jail goes smoother when you know the rules ahead of time.
 Here are five things to lock down before you make the trip.